 Just as before except using the style sheet "secondCSS.css:.

-Note that all the text is green except for that in the list elements which was overridden by the declarations in secondCSS.css.
+Note that all the text is green except for that in the list elements which was overridden by the declarations and the strong elements which were overridden by the declarations in thirdCSS.css.